Beatrice of England

 Beatrice of England (25 June 1242 – 24 March 1275) was a member of the House of Plantagenet, the daughter of Henry III of England and Eleanor of Provence.
+She married John de Dreux, heir to the duchy of Brittany.

 Childhood

 Born 25 June 1242, Beatrice was the second-eldest daughter of King Henry III of England and Eleanor of Provence.
 Beatrice's childhood was plagued by tragedy, and by the stresses of her father's reign coupled with her mother's unpopularity with the English people.

 Marriage and issue

 In 1256 the queen of Cyprus, Plaisance of Antioch, proposed that she marry Beatrice's brother Edmund Crouchback and that her son, King Hugh II of Cyprus, marry Beatrice.

 At one point, Henry conducted negotiations for Beatrice to marry the king of France and also rejected a proposal that she should wed the son of the king of Norway.
 On 22 January 1260, when she was seventeen, she married John de Dreux, heir to the duchy of Brittany, at Saint-Denis.
-She and John II had six children:
+Beatrice and John had: